Skip to Content

 Difficulty: Hard

-The Pyramid Mountain Trail is a bit longer than some other Olympic National Park trails, so give yourself at least half a day to hike, take in the views, and take in the beauty of Lake Crescent and the surrounding mountains.
+The Pyramid Mountain Trail is one of the longer hikes in Olympic National Park, so give yourself at least half a day to hike, take in the views, and admire the beauty of Lake Crescent and the surrounding mountains.

-If you’re considering Mount Storm King and this one, note that Mount Storm King is much tougher and steeper and should maybe be left for the more athletic hiker, or at least those that love a challenge.
-At its highest point, you’ll be just over 3000 feet, and you feel it.
+If you’re considering Mount Storm King and this one, note that Mount Storm King is much tougher and steeper and should maybe be left for the more athletic hiker, or at least those who love a challenge.

 6. Moments in Time Trail